ThisseasX/fb-repo-browser/README.md

 * Pure Function Components and Hooks for increased performance and reduced cognitive overhead
 * CSS modules for CSS class scoping and modularity
 * Custom Hooks implemented when necessary to abstract complex logic (for Pagination)
-* All icons are SVGs for increase performance and customization
+* All icons are SVGs for increased performance and customization
 * Loading Circle SVG was custom-made with HTML5 Canvas, then converted to SVG for faster development

 ### Technologies used: